 Whitsett Avenue

 William Paul Whitsett (1875-1965) was the “Father of Van Nuys“.
-Born in the hamlet of Whitsett, PA – obviously a family town – Whitsett came to L.A. in 1905 and got into real estate.
-After subdividing his own tract (Walnut Lawn), he was hired as sales manager for the Los Angeles Suburban Homes Company (see Whitley Ave.), whose members were subdividing a huge hunk of the San Fernando Valley.
-As part of the deal, Whitsett co-owned one square mile of the Van Nuys townsite; he laid out its streets, opened it to homebuyers in 1911, and made a fortune.
-With water so crucial to Valley development, it’s no surprise that Whitsett later became a DWP commissioner and director of the Metropolitan Water District: he sponsored the construction of the Colorado River Aqueduct, which brought more water to the SFV in 1939.
+Hailing from the hamlet of Whitsett, PA – obviously a family town – Whitsett spent years as a Midwest coal dealer until bringing his wife and kids to L.A. in December 1905 and opening his own tract, Walnut Lawn, in Florence-Graham.
+In January 1911, he was hired as sales manager for the Los Angeles Suburban Homes Company, a syndicate of powerful men (see Whitley Ave.) who were subdividing nearly half the San Fernando Valley.
+In fact Whitsett had purchased a half interest in the one-square-mile Van Nuys townsite and got the job out of that.
+He laid out its streets, opened it to homebuyers, and made a fortune.
+With water so critical for Valley growth, it’s no surprise that Whitsett later became a DWP commissioner and director of the Metropolitan Water District: he sponsored the construction of the Colorado River Aqueduct, which brought more water to the SFV in 1939.
 The famously well-dressed Whitsett also ran the Valley Federal Savings Bank, assisted by Roy Milner.
 It’s ironic that Whitsett Ave., named in 1917, doesn’t traverse Van Nuys itself.
-In fact Van Nuys originally had a Whitsett Drive, but it was changed to Valerio Street, also in 1917.
+In fact Van Nuys originally had a Whitsett Drive but it was renamed Valerio Street, also in 1917.